October 2010 North American storm complex: Meteorological synopsis

-Akron, Cleveland, Findlay, Marion, Lorain, Mansfield, Toledo, Wooster and Youngstown, Ohio all witnessed heavy winds on the 24th.
+Akron, Cleveland, Findlay, Marion, Lorain, Mansfield, Toledo, Wooster and Youngstown in Ohio all witnessed heavy winds on the 24th.

 Severe weather battered Illinois, Indiana, Michigan, and Ohio on the 25th and 26th of October, producing strong winds, rain, hail, and widespread tornadoes.
 It was the region's second strongest storm on record.
 The weather station in Bigfork, Minnesota, recorded a state record atmospheric pressure of 955.2 millibars (28.21 inches of pressure), typical of a Category 3 hurricane.
-The National Weather Service reported that a tornado with a maximum speed of 115 mph touched down about four miles east of Peotone in Will County, south of Chicago, that morning and traveled 2.9 miles, causing downed power lines and partially destroying a home.
+The National Weather Service reported that a tornado with a maximum speed of 115 mph touched down about four miles east of Peotone, Illinois that morning and traveled 2.9 miles, causing downed power lines and partially destroying a home.
 Another tornado was reported to have landed in Racine, Wisconsin.

-Heavy damage was reported in the Chicago area, particularly in Kane, Will, Kankakee, and Iroquois Counties in Illinois and in Porter County in Indiana.
+Heavy damage was reported in the Chicago area, particularly in Kane, Will, Kankakee, and Iroquois counties in Illinois and in Porter County, Indiana.
 The winds flipped single engine planes on their sides at DuPage Airport in West Chicago, and flights were delayed by 30 minutes at O'Hare and Midway airports.
 More than 300 flights were canceled at O'Hare International Airport, and more than 60,000 ComEd customers were without power.
 Several other less powerful tornadoes also occurred in Alabama, Arkansas, Kentucky, Michigan, North Carolina, Ohio, South Carolina, Tennessee, Texas, Virginia, and Wisconsin.
 Heavy snow also fell in south western Ontario.
 There were no fatalities with this system.
 A GOES satellite image on October 26 showed what could be considered the eye of the storm over the Minnesota-Ontario border, with outlying clouds reaching as far as Alberta, southern Nunavut, Newfoundland, eastern Montana, Colorado, Louisiana, Maine, and Bermuda.

 The storm developed so quickly, that it was declared to be a weather 'bomb', which is an extremely fast developing storm that drops at least one millibar of pressure per hour for 24 hours—a phenomenon more commonly seen over water than land.

-On the morning of October 26, a serial derecho caused widespread damage in Kentucky, Tennessee, Illinois, Wisconsin, Michigan, and Ohio Tuesday.
-Louisville, Ky; Cincinnati, Cridersville, and Toledo, Ohio, Nashville, Tennessee Indianapolis were hit at 9 am CDT, and Detroit was hit during the midday and early afternoon hours.
-Other cities impacted by the storms included Pittsburgh, Pennsylvania, Buffalo, New York, and Charleston, West Virginia.
+On the morning of October 26, a serial derecho caused widespread damage in Kentucky, Tennessee, Illinois, Wisconsin, Michigan, and Ohio.
+Louisville, Cincinnati, Toledo, Nashville, and Indianapolis were hit at 9 am CDT, and Detroit was hit during the midday and early afternoon hours.
+Other cities impacted by the storms included Pittsburgh, Buffalo, and Charleston.
 At one point in the morning a line of tornado warnings stretched from central Michigan down to northern Mississippi.
-Tornado damage to homes was also reported in and around Peotone, Illinois, and Kokomo, Indiana, while another tornado reportedly uprooted and downed trees onto homes near Racine, Wis.

 On October 28, the storm system left the East Coast.
 During the next few days, the system moved eastward across the Atlantic, before stalling over the western Mediterranean on November 1.
 On November 5, the system dissipated over the western Mediterranean region.